Pet Insurance

 Accident and illness pet insurance policies generally cover non-routine dental work and issues, such as gum disease.
 However, it doesn’t include coverage for care to maintain your pet’s dental health, such as tooth brushing and cleaning.

-If you want coverage for professional teeth cleaning, consider purchasing a pet wellness plan as an add-on to pet insurance.
+If you want coverage for professional teeth cleaning, consider purchasing a pet wellness plan as an optional add-on to pet insurance.

 We’ve reviewed the best pet dental insurance policies for those of you with concerns about your dog’s dental coverage.